owiger-8/ai-audio/README.md

 This system uses a Multi-Layer Perceptron (MLP), a type of deep learning model, to classify audio files.

 ##  Features
-Audio Feature Extraction: Automatically processes a directory of .wav files and extracts a numerical "fingerprint" from each one using Librosa.
+* Audio Feature Extraction: Automatically processes a directory of .wav files and extracts a numerical "fingerprint" from each one using Librosa.
    Key features include:

-Mel-Frequency Cepstral Coefficients (MFCCs)
+   * Mel-Frequency Cepstral Coefficients (MFCCs)

-Pitch (Fundamental Frequency)
+   * Pitch (Fundamental Frequency)

-Zero-Crossing Rate (ZCR)
+   * Zero-Crossing Rate (ZCR)

-Model Training: Trains a TensorFlow/Keras neural network on the extracted features to perform binary classification (real vs. fake).
+* Model Training: Trains a TensorFlow/Keras neural network on the extracted features to perform binary classification (real vs. fake).

-Prediction: Provides a simple script to load the trained model and instantly classify a new, unseen audio file.
+* Prediction: Provides a simple script to load the trained model and instantly classify a new, unseen audio file.

 ## Tech Stack
-Language: Python 3
+** Language ** : Python 3

-Machine Learning: TensorFlow (Keras)
+** Machine Learning ** : TensorFlow (Keras)

-Audio Processing: Librosa
+** Audio Processing ** : Librosa

-Data Handling: NumPy, Scikit-learn (for splitting data)
+** Data Handling ** : NumPy, Scikit-learn (for splitting data)

-##⚙️ Installation & Setup
+##  Installation & Setup
 Clone the repository (or download the files):

 Bash